-----BEGIN PGP SIGNED MESSAGE-----

 Red Hat Security Advisory

-Updated OpenStack Compute (nova) packages that fix three security issues,
+Updated openstack-nova packages that fix multiple security issues and

-several bugs, and add various enhancements are now available for Red Hat
+various bugs are now available for Red Hat OpenStack 3.0.

 2. Relevant releases/architectures: